snowplow/advanced-analytics-web-accelerator/content/visualisation/visualisation_2.md

 You can create custom visualisations including dashboards using a Datrabricks notebook.

-Download the `databricks_notebook` from the attachments to get started.
+Download the `snowplow_advanced_analytics_for_web` ipython notebook from the attachments to get started.

 {{% attachments style="blue" %}}
 {{% /attachments %}}